M-earnest/tutorial_jupyter_books/content/1_github/project.md

 Congratulations!
 You are now the proud owner of a GitHub repository.

-## Working With the Course Template
+## Forking the Course Template

-To work with our materials, you need to "fork" (i.e., copy) the course template repository to your account:
+To work with our materials, you need to "fork" (i.e., copy) the course template repository to your account.
+Therefore, head over to the [course template repo](https://github.com/DiLER-Digitell/Course-template), and on the upper right-hand side, click "Fork".

-### 1. Fork the Course Template

-Head over to the [course template repo](https://github.com/DiLER-Digitell/Course-template), and on the upper right-hand side, click "Fork".

 ![depicting position a look of the fork button on a GitHub repository](../../static/fork_button.png)